streets-ahead/project-intersection/posts/growing-up.md

 That brings us back to the present and an unspoken commitment to finally figure out what I want out of my next career step.
 I've started by trying to squeeze out a few hours to reignite some interests in a few technologies I've put off including building my first Alexa Skill and prototyping some React Native applications.
 What I discovered was that even in those small little projects my creative spirit was re-invigorated.
 The act of actively learning new technologies, applying it to a real problem AND FINALLY writing code again reminded me that I'm a coder dammit, and I NEED to write code.

-With that surely earth-shattering epiphany on the table, what exactly is in store for me .... ¯\\_(ツ)_/¯!
+With that surely earth-shattering epiphany on the table, what exactly is in store for me .... ¯\\\_(ツ)\_/¯!

-At this point all I really know is that while I continue to figure it out I'll work to optimize for what excites me in my current role, and until such a time that I'm able to be a claim to be a Professional Learner/Technical Prototyper I'll be:
+At this point all I really know is that while I continue to figure it out I'll work to optimize for what excites me in my current role, and until such a time that I can claim to be a Professional Learner/Technical Prototyper I'll be:

 * getting back to coding
 	* finding opportunities to skip meetings and implement features at work